erisdisqordia/pleroma-fe/README.md

 ## Installing this fork on your instance

 Installing and removing this fork is easy, and you can revert back to regular pleroma-fe at any time.
-Pleroma lets us override the defaults risk-free using your static folder in `/var/lib/pleroma/static/`
+Pleroma lets us override the defaults risk-free using your static folder in `/var/lib/pleroma/static/` on OTP releases and `~pleroma/static` if installed from source
+If you did install from source, please replace all instances of `/var/lib/pleroma/static` to `~pleroma/static` below

 ### To install: